 Families with significant wealth may be affected by the estate tax and will naturally seek strategies to reduce their tax burden.

-The federal estate tax exemption amount is $5.49 million per person in 2017, and it is portable from one spouse to another, so a married couple can shield $10.98 million from the tax.
+The federal estate tax exemption amount is $11.7 million per person in 2021, and it is portable from one spouse to another, so a married couple can shield $23.4 million from the tax.
 Estates above that amount are taxed at 40 percent.
-The federal estate tax exemption amount will increase to $5.6 million in 2018 for individuals and a married couple will be able to shield $11.2 million from federal estate and gift taxes.

 New York State has its own estate tax.
-The exemption amount is currently slightly less than the federal exemption amount, but is scheduled to match it by 2019.
+The exemption amount is currently significantly less than the federal exemption amount.
 Two important aspects of New York’s estate tax are that there is no spousal portability, and the exemption amount is a “cliff,” meaning that if the estate is more than 5 percent of the exemption amount, the entire estate is taxed, not just the amount above the exemption amount.

 When you take the time to put an estate plan into place, you are also making things easier for the executor of your estate, and for your whole family.

 The estate administration and probate process can be complicated.
 If you are in the position of being named executor of someone’s estate, then you may require assistance navigating the system.